jameschristina/secure-vehicle-api-zero-trust/README.md

 ---

+A cybersecurity engineering project that demonstrates the evolution of a vulnerable API into a modern Security Operations Center (SOC) ecosystem through Zero Trust architecture, detection engineering, UEBA analytics, threat intelligence correlation, SOAR automation, cloud security monitoring, and AI-assisted security operations.

+---
 # 🚀 Overview

 Secure Vehicle API is a multi-phase cybersecurity simulation platform that demonstrates how a vulnerable API environment evolves into a mature Security Operations Center (SOC) ecosystem using Zero Trust security principles.